-Parameter Description PSCLK_PULSE (1) The minimum pulse width (HIGH and LOW) that the PSCLK input to the DCM can have over a range of frequencies.
-CLKIN_PULSE The minimum pulse width (HIGH and LOW) that the CLKIN input to the DCM can have over a range of frequencies.
-Also applies to PSCLK.
-CLKFB_DELAY_VAR_EXT The maximum allowed variation in delay (across environmental changes) of the feedback clock path when routed externally for board-level de-skew.
-Low Frequency Mode CLKIN_CYC_JITT_DLL_LF The maximum cycle-to-cycle jitter the CLKIN input to the DCM can have when using the DLL outputs in low-frequency mode.
+Parameter Description CLKIN_CYC_JITT_DLL_LF The maximum cycle-to-cycle jitter the CLKIN input to the DCM can have when using the DLL outputs in low-frequency mode.
 CLKIN_CYC_JITT_FX_LF The maximum cycle-to-cycle jitter the CLKIN input to the DCM can have when using the FX outputs in low-frequency mode.
 CLKIN_PER_JITT_DLL_LF The maximum period jitter the CLKIN input to the DCM can have when using the DLL outputs in low-frequency mode.
 CLKIN_PER_JITT_FX_LF The maximum period jitter the CLKIN input to the DCM can have when using the FX outputs in low-frequency mode.
-High Frequency Mode 1 CLKIN_CYC_JITT_DLL_HF The maximum cycle-to-cycle jitter the CLKIN input to the DCM can have when using the DLL outputs in high-frequency mode.
+High Frequency Mode CLKIN_CYC_JITT_DLL_HF The maximum cycle-to-cycle jitter the CLKIN input to the DCM can have when using the DLL outputs in high-frequency mode.
 CLKIN_CYC_JITT_FX_HF The maximum cycle-to-cycle jitter the CLKIN input to the DCM can have when using the FX outputs in high-frequency mode.
 CLKIN_PER_JITT_DLL_HF The maximum period jitter the CLKIN input to the DCM can have when using the DLL outputs in high-frequency mode.
 CLKIN_PER_JITT_FX_HF The maximum period jitter the CLKIN input to the DCM can have when using the FX outputs in high-frequency mode.